Best contact lens solutions of 2022

 Aside from deciding what type of contact lenses are best for your eyes, one of the most difficult decisions for contact lens-wearers is choosing the best type of contact solution.
 Everyone’s eyes are unique and require different care practices, thus, there is no one best contact solution brand.
-While it’s important to talk to your eye doctor about what solution is best for you, it's also important to know the benefits and shortcomings of the different kinds of contact lens solution on the market.
+When you ask your eye doctor about what solution is best for you, it's good to know the benefits and shortcomings of the different kinds of contact lens solutions on the market.

-Multipurpose contact solution boasts a “no rub” routine, meaning the solution will clean and disinfect your contacts without any rubbing.
-While this may be true, some rubbing is suggested by most eye doctors in order to ensure that the lenses are fully and properly cleaned.
+Multipurpose contact solution boasts a “no-rub” routine, meaning the solution will clean and disinfect your contacts without any rubbing.
+Although it may be true, most eye doctors recommend rubbing to get the lenses properly cleaned.
 Multipurpose contact solution is relatively inexpensive and is a quick and simple way to clean and disinfect contact lenses.
 The ease of use and low cost make this solution a go-to for those with contacts.

-All in all, there really is no one best contact solution.
-It’s best to consult your eye doctor before selecting a contact solution that’s right for you.
+All in all, there is no one best contact solution.
+Consult your eye doctor before selecting a contact solution to find one right for you.
 Your doctor can help you make an informed decision based on your individual needs.